 Chi-chi is a trustee of the London Music Fund, Tertis Foundation a Council Member of the Royal Philharmonic Society.
 She served on the board of the Association of British Orchestras (ABO) from 2008–13 and National Youth Orchestra of Great Britain 2000-18.
 She created the ABO/RPS Salomon Prize, which celebrates the ‘unsung heroes’ working in the ranks of British orchestras.

-Chi-chi was awarded the OBE for Services to Music in 2017 and the MBE in the 2001 Queen’s Birthday honours.
+Chi-chi was awarded the CBE for Service to Music in 2022’s Queen’s Platinum Jubilee Birthday honours, the OBE in 2017 and the MBE in the 2001 Queen’s Birthday honours.
 She was one of the 100 – Happy List in the Independent on Sunday 2011.
 In 2016 she was appointed as an Honorary Fellow of Trinity Laban Conservatoire in recognition of her ‘pioneering contribution to music, in particular the inspiration she provides, the commitment she has shown, and the contribution she has made to addressing inequalities within classical music in the UK, most recently through the Chineke!
 Foundation’.

 Chi-chi was awarded the Black British Business Awards, Person of the Year 2016 and was the recipient of the ABO Award 2017, which is awarded for ‘the most important contribution to the orchestral life of the UK’.
 She was named in the Top 10 of the BBC Woman’s Hour, Women in Music Power List 2018 and, in 2018, was awarded the inaugural Commonwealth Cultural Enterprise Award for Women in the Arts at the Commonwealth Business Women’s Awards.
 Also in 2018, Chi-chi was made an Honorary Doctor Music at the University of Chichester and the Open University in 2019.
 She featured in the Royal Academy of Music exhibition ‘Hitting the Right Note: Amazing Women of the Academy’.